tmotagam/tmotagam.github.io/pages/markdown/sms_docs.md

 ## Installation Instructions

-### These are detailed installation instructions for this software to help you guide through the installation.
+### These are the detailed installation instructions to help you guide through the installation process.

-#### First click on the icon of the software once clicked it will open a window where you will see two options one is recommended as you can see in the
+#### First click on the icon of the software installer it will open a window where you will see two options.
-#### image given below choose the (Recommended option).
+#### One is `Install for me only (Recommended)` and another one is `Install for all users`.
+#### Choose the recommended option as it will not require any administrative permissions the other option will ask you for administrative permissions for installing and running the software.

 ![Installation Instruction](../../public/data/sms/i1.webp)

-#### Click the install for me option as it will not require any admin permissions if you want to install it as admin which is second option
-#### you will require the admin access for installing as well as for running the software.
-#### Once you choose the option then you have to agree on the license see in image below.
+#### Once you choose the option then you have to agree on the license like in the image below.

 ![Installation Instruction](../../public/data/sms/i2.webp)

-#### Once you agreed to the terms and conditions of the software click on next then you will get to choose the destination of the installation
-#### choose wherever you want to install the software and you have the required space for the software click next.
+#### Now choose the destination for installing the software.

 ![Installation Instruction](../../public/data/sms/i3.webp)

-#### Once you have selected the folder then choose if you want to have start menu folder or not.
+#### Next select start menu option.
 #### The choice is yours.
 You can also change the folder`s name if you want then click next.

 ![Installation Instruction](../../public/data/sms/i4.webp)

-#### Once you have decided to have the start menu folder or not, then decide if you want the shortcut or not.
+#### Next select if you want the shortcut or not.

 ![Installation Instruction](../../public/data/sms/i5.webp)